Danny-NG-9999/Academic-and-Personal-Projects/Economic/Credit Risk Modeling/README.md

 The modelling pipeline includes rigorous preprocessing steps such as missing value treatment, outlier handling, and variable transformation.
 Feature engineering and selection are performed using Weight of Evidence (WoE) encoding and Information Value (IV) metrics to ensure predictive strength, monotonicity, and interpretability.
 To ensure the model performs reliably in real-world applications, a triple-split validation framework (Train, Test, and Holdout datasets) is implemented.
 This approach enables robust out-of-sample evaluation, confirming that model performance is not only strong on training and test data but also generalises well to unseen data.

 Beyond Probability of Default (PD) modelling, the framework is extended to include Loss Given Default (LGD) and Exposure at Default (EAD), enabling the computation of Expected Loss (EL).
 This provides a full portfolio-level view of credit risk and supports more informed risk management and capital allocation decisions.
-Overall, the project progresses through three stages: data preprocessing and feature selection, PD modelling using both interpretable and ensemble methods, and final credit risk quantification through LGD, EAD, and credit score derivation.
+Overall, the project progresses through these main stages: data preprocessing and feature selection, PD modelling using both interpretable and ensemble methods, and final credit risk quantification through LGD, EAD, and credit score derivation.

 ---